Desbordante/desbordante-core/README.md

 [Course Semester] -> Professor
 ```

-2) Discover all approximate functional dependencies with error less than or equal to 0.1 in a table represented by a .csv file that uses a comma as the separator and has a header row.
-In this example the default AFD discovery algorithm (Pyro) is used.
+2) Discover all approximate functional dependencies with error less than or equal to 0.1 in a table with the default algorithm (Pyro).
 ```sh
 python3 cli.py --task=afd --table=../examples/datasets/inventory_afd.csv , True --error=0.1
 ```